Caring for an older adult from a distance can be a bit intimidating.

 Don’t be afraid to reach out to neighbors, family, friends, and other sources of support who live near your loved one as well.

-4. Get important paperwork in order
+4. Get Necessary Paperwork in Order

-Be sure to also keep copies for yourself so you can reference the documents if you need to manage care activities long distance.
+Be sure to also keep copies for yourself so you can reference the documents if you need to manage care activities long-distance.

 Depending on your loved one’s needs, you may want to research local home care services.